nischalshrestha/Unravel/README.md

 )
 ```

-Currently, any tidyverse code _should_ work, but only a handful of the functions in each package has explicit support for summaries / has been tested:
+Currently, any `dplyr`/`tidyr` piped code _should_ work execution-wise, but only a handful of the functions in each package has explicit support for summaries / has been tested:

 - [x] `select`
 - [x] `rename`